farazdagi/evict/README.md

 };

-// Create a new LRU policy with a maximum capacity of 20 frames. let replacer = Arc::new(LruReplacer::new(20));
+// Create a new LRU policy with a maximum capacity of 20 frames.
+// All policies are thread-safe and can be shared across threads. let replacer = Arc::new(LruReplacer::new(20));
 assert_eq!(replacer.capacity(), 20);